Is your life insurance costing too much?

-Substantial changes have occurred with respect to the pricing of life insurance in Canada.
+Substantial changes have occurred with respect to the pricing of life insurance in Canada, especially when it comes to penalty for dui.
 Competitive pressures have lowered the premiums on some products, while low interest rate pressures have increased the pricing of others.
 There may be significant cost savings available for anyone with life insurance that is more than six years old.

 Let’s look at the case of Dave and Donna.
 Six years ago Dave and Donna were married and purchased term insurance in the amount of one million for Dave, and eight hundred thousand for Donna.
 The coverage was inexpensive at the time of purchase and seemed to satisfy their requirements; although an analysis was never completed for them.
 Dave was earning about $80,000 annually and Donna was earning about $34,000 annually.

 After having their second child Donna decided to stay at home to raise the children.
 Life was going well since the time they bought their life insurance.
 They had purchased their first home together, Dave had started his own electrical business, and six years later they were expecting the arrival of their third child.
 They began to wonder if they had enough protection; but they were also concerned what additional coverage would cost, given the upcoming expenses associated with their third child.